omo50/sodium-fabric/README.md

 ### 📥 Installation

-The latest releases of Sodium are published to our official [Modrinth](https://modrinth.com/mod/sodium) and [GitHub release](https://github.com/CaffeineMC/sodium-fabric/releases) pages.
+The latest releases of Sodium are published to our official [Modrinth](https://modrinth.com/mod/sodium) and [Curseforge](https://www.curseforge.com/minecraft/mc-mods/sodium) pages.
 These releases are considered by our team to be suitable for general use, but they are not guaranteed to be free of bugs and other issues.

 For more information about downloading and installing the mod, you can read our installation guide on